 Figure 3.
 Changes in Angle Opening Distance at 500 m from scleral spur in all eight sections of the anterior chamber angle (11 eyes) in ALPI treated eyes measured with swept-source OCT in dark conditions.

 Similar results were observed for ARA500, TISA500 and TIA500 (Supplementary materials).
 The widening of angle parameters at 750 m from the scleral spur was similar to that observed for all parameters at 500 m from scleral spur (Figure 4).
+A schematic showing temporal changes in angle parameters as visualised by SS-OCT is given in Figure 5, showing the angle prior to ALPI treatment, one month after ALPI treatment, and three months after ALPI treatment.

 Figure 4.
 Changes in Angle Opening Distance at 750 m from scleral spur in all eight sections of the anterior chamber angle (11 eyes) in ALPI treated eyes measured with swept-source OCT in dark conditions.